-- c) The testing, packaging, and shipping of cannabis shall be accessory to the cannabis production growing and harvesting facility; - d) An appropriate setback between a cannabis production growing and harvesting facility and a sensitive land use shall be established in the Zoning By-law; - e) No retail sales are permitted; - f) No outdoor storage is permitted; and - g) In accordance with Section F.1.19 Complete Application Requirements and Formal Consultation, the following studies shall be submitted as part of an official plan amendment, zoning by-law amendment and site plan applications: - i) Odour and Dust Impact Assessment; - ii) Light Impact Assessment; - iii) Transportation Impact Study; - iv) Hydrogeological studies; and, - v) any other appropriate studies, identified as part of the complete application and formal consultation process; and, - h) The establishment of a new cannabis production growing and harvesting facility or the expansion of an existing facility shall be subject to Site Plan approval to address the appropriate building location, setbacks, drainage, sustainable private services, odour/dust, traffic and any other matters. - 2.1.1.5 Aquaponics facilities may be permitted provided the following conditions are met: (OPA 9) - a) Site Plan approval shall be required to address appropriate building location, storm water management and drainage; and - b) Any goods or materials offered for sale shall be limited to small scale retailing of products grown and produced primarily on site in accordance with the policies of Section D.2.1.3.2 c) of this Plan for on-farm secondary uses. - 2.1.1.6 A farm labour residence may be permitted on the same lot as the primary farm use provided all the following conditions are met: - a) The size and nature of the farm operation requires additional on-site employment for regular and extended periods of time in the annual production process such that additional accommodation is required for the viability and effective operation of the farm, as shown in a justification report deemed acceptable by the City; (OPA 5) - b) A maximum of one farm labour residence may be permitted without an amendment to the Zoning By-Law, in the form of an accessory apartment attached to and forming part of the principal farm residence, or an accessory detached temporary dwelling, such as a mobile home or bunk house provided: (OPA 9)
+- c) The testing, packaging, and shipping of cannabis shall be accessory to the cannabis production growing and harvesting facility; - d) An appropriate setback between a cannabis production growing and harvesting facility and a sensitive land use shall be established in the Zoning By-law; - e) No retail sales are permitted; - f) No outdoor storage is permitted; and - g) In accordance with Section F.1.19 Complete Application Requirements and Formal Consultation, the following studies shall be submitted as part of an official plan amendment, zoning by-law amendment and site plan applications: - i) Odour and Dust Impact Assessment; - ii) Light Impact Assessment; - iii) Transportation Impact Study; - iv) Hydrogeological studies; and, - v) any other appropriate studies, identified as part of the complete application and formal consultation process; and, - h) The establishment of a new cannabis production growing and harvesting facility or the expansion of an existing facility shall be subject to Site Plan approval to address the appropriate building location, setbacks, drainage, sustainable private services, odour/dust, traffic and any other matters. - 2.1.1.5 Aquaponics facilities may be permitted provided the following conditions are met: (OPA 9) - a) Site Plan approval shall be required to address appropriate building location, storm water management and drainage; and - b) Any goods or materials offered for sale shall be limited to small scale retailing of products grown and produced primarily on site in accordance with the policies of Section D.2.1.3.2 c) of this Plan for on-farm secondary uses. - 2.1.1.6 A farm labour residence may be permitted on the same lot as the primary farm use provided all the following conditions are met: - a) The size and nature of the farm operation requires additional on-site employment for regular and extended periods of time in the annual production process such that additional accommodation is required for the viability and effective operation of the farm, as shown in a justification report deemed acceptable by the City; (OPA 5) - b) A farm labour residence may be permitted without an amendment to the Zoning By-Law, in the form of an accessory apartment attached to and forming part of the principal farm residence, or an accessory detached dwelling, such as a mobile home or bunk house provided: (OPA 9)(OPA 39)

-- i) The second unit shall be serviced by the same private sewer and water systems used by the principal farm residence and be in accordance with Section C.5.1, Sustainable Private Water and Wastewater Services policies of this Plan. - ii) Where a temporary dwelling is used as a farm labour residence, the owner shall remove the temporary dwelling from the subject farm if, in the opinion of the City, it is no longer required or used as a farm labour residence. - 2.1.1.7 The severance of a lot for a farm labour residence shall not be permitted.
+- i) Where a temporary dwelling is used as a farm labour residence, the owner shall remove the temporary dwelling from the subject farm if, in the opinion of the City, it is no longer required or used as a farm labour residence. - 2.1.1.7 The consent of a lot for a farm labour residence shall not be permitted.
+(OPA 41)